gdbooks/3DCollisions/Chapter4/containers.md

     return false;
 }
 ```

+Adding a bounding volume to an object, and testing that before the actual triangle tests is known as __broad-phase collision__

 That optimization will save so much processing power!
 With all that said, let's get started.
 In the next section we're going to add triangles to our loaded OBJ model.